Waltham News Tribune

-The Daily News Tribune (formerly called the News-Tribune and the Waltham Evening News) was an afternoon daily newspaper in Waltham, Massachusetts, United States, covering that city and the neighboring city of Newton.
+The Waltham News Tribune was a weekly newspaper in Massachusetts.
+Before 2010, it was a daily newspaper called The Daily News Tribune (before then, the News-Tribune and the Waltham Evening News).
+Before going weekly, it was an afternoon daily newspaper in Waltham, Massachusetts, covering that city and the neighboring city of Newton.

-In its last years, the Tribune was managed and printed by The MetroWest Daily News, and owned by Community Newspaper Company, a division of GateHouse Media.
+In its last years, the Tribune was managed and printed by The MetroWest Daily News, and owned by Community Newspaper Company, a division of GateHouse Media (later Gannett).
 In 2010, the Tribune printed its last daily edition, and was replaced by a weekly newspaper called the Waltham News Tribune.
-It no longer covers Newton.
+This new weekly newspaper was itself closed down in 2022.